-The Continental Congress was a the predecessor of the United States Congress.
+The Continental Congress was the predecessor of the United States Congress.
 It was a convention of delegates that were sent by each of the 13 original colonies.
 It would be here they would debate the issue of independence.
 The Continental Congress would become the governing body of the United States during the American Revolutionary War.

-The congress came into being over the issues of taxation.
+The Congress came into being over the issues of taxation.
 The British had been levying taxes on the colonies in order to pay for the debt that racked up during the Seven Years War with France.
 It had ignited the colonies who believed they were being unfairly taxed due to not having any representation in British Parliament.

 First Continental Congress

 The First Continental Congress gathered at Carpenter’s Hall in Philadelphia from September 5 – October 26 in 1774 in reaction to the British blockade at the Port of Boston.
 The blockade was a response to the Boston Tea Party and was viewed by most American colonists as oppression.
 Twelve of the 13 original colonies (Georgia had other problems that needed attention) met at Carpenter’s Hall to discuss this, among other issues.

 Most of the delegates at this convention were not willing to break away from Great Britain and instead wanted to try and reconcile themselves with the Mother Country.
 The thought of independence was faintly in the air but was not discussed at great length.

 This Congress wished the King and Parliament to treat the colonial population with more equality.
 The colonies organized an economic boycott and seemed to be unified on most fronts, but had different priorities.
 As stated earlier, the issue of independence was faintly in play and it was championed by the delegates from New England.

 The Middle and Southern colonies took the approach of reconciliation with Britain.
 They accomplished little in this Congress and decided to deliberate and convene again in May 1775 and weight the response of King George III.